 Parramatta NSW 2124

-By agreeing to participate in legalsuper, you agree to legalsuper collecting, using, storing and disclosing personal information about you in accordance with this Privacy Statement.
+By agreeing to participate in legalsuper, you agree to legalsuper collecting, using, storing and disclosing personal and sensitive information about you in accordance with this Privacy Statement.

 Legal Super Pty Ltd ABN 37 004 455 789 AFSL 246315 is the Trustee of legalsuper ABN 60 346 078 879